aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/4th Semester/1st Period/Operating system (OS).md

-An operating system is crucial system software the manages all hardware and software resources on a computer.
+An operating system is crucial system [[Software|software]] the manages all [[Hardware|hardware]] and software resources on a computer.
 It is an intermediary between the computer's hardware and the user.

 ![[os sequence.png|center|200]]